 able to repeat has a high chance of being fixed in the next MySQL

 It is most helpful when a good description of the problem is included in the bug report.
 That is, give a good example of everything you did that led to the problem and describe, in exact detail, the problem itself.
 The best reports are those that include a full example showing how to reproduce the bug or problem.
-See Section 23.4, “Debugging and Porting MySQL”.
+See Section 5.8, “Debugging MySQL”.

 Remember that it is possible for us to respond to a report containing too much information, but not to one containing too little.
 People often omit facts because they think they know the cause of a problem and assume that some details do not matter.
 A good principle to follow is that if you are in doubt about stating something, state it.
 It is faster and less troublesome to write a couple more lines in your report than to wait longer for the answer if we must ask you to provide information that was missing from the initial report.